Educational Psychology

 On behalf of the Council we carry out the following statutory duties:

-• High priority casework requested by the Manager of the Statutory SEN Team.
-This is agreed by the Principal Educational Psychologist
+• High priority casework requested by the Manager of the Statutory SEND Team.
+This is agreed by the Principal Educational Psychologist.

 Core Work